All applicants are required to submit the following:

 - An updated curriculum Vita/Resume with an addendum explaining your motivation for attending WSPP.

-- A writing sample: an essay on a topic provided by the Admissions Committee.
+- A writing sample: a personal essay on a topic provided by the Admissions Committee (see Admission Form.)

 - Transcripts of all undergraduate and graduate coursework.
 Preferred minimum: Overall GPA = 3.00; Psychology GPA = 3.2.

 - Scores of the Graduate Record Examination (GRE).
 Preferred minimum: Verbal Reasoning = 50th percentile, Quantitative Reasoning = 50th percentile, and Analytic Writing = 4.0.
 You can find information about the GRE at www.gre.org

 - Three letters of recommendation, two of which should be from psychology faculty or supervisors. (download letter of recommendation form)

 - Students may be interviewed, either in person or by telephone, at the discretion of the Admissions Committee.

 Applications must be received by January 1st for fall admission of that same year.
 Late applications will be considered on a space available basis.

 Student Admissions, Outcomes and Other Data (click here)

 Transfer of Courses